33 Classic Movies That Are Truly Timeless

 Memorable quote: “What’s the first thing an actor learns?
 ‘The show must go on!’
 Come rain, come shine, come snow, come sleet—the show must go on!”

 Icons Gene Kelly and Debbie Reynolds look like they’re having the time of their lives in this fun romp about silent-film actors who must pivot to the world of talkies.
-From a plot that makes you root for the underdogs to its clever physical comedy, Singin’ in the Rain features everything sweet and endearing about classic movies wrapped up into a single story.
-And those amazing song-and-dance numbers have been copied for generations.
-When you download this flick, also check out the best TV shows on Amazon Prime Video.
+Thanks to a plot that makes you cheer for the underdogs and clever physical comedy, Singin’ in the Rain features everything sweet and endearing about classic movies wrapped up into a single story.
+And those song-and-dance numbers (including the titular performance) remain showstopping dazzlers.

 Psycho